genomicsclass/book/pages/random_variables.md

 So the hf diet mice are about 10% heavier.
 Are we done?
 Why do we need p-values and confidence intervals?
 The reason is that these averages are random variables.
 They can take many values.

-Note that we repeat the experiment, we will obtain 24 new mice from Jackson Laboratories and when we randomly assign them to each diet we will get a different mean.
-Every time we repeat this experiment we get a different value.
-We call this type quantity a *random variable*.
+If we repeat the experiment, we obtain 24 new mice from The Jackson Laboratory and, after randomly assigning them to each diet, we get a different mean.
+Every time we repeat this experiment, we get a different value.
+We call this type of quantity a *random variable*.

 <a name="random_variable"></a>

-## Random variables
+## Random Variables

+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/inference/random_variables.Rmd).

 Let's see what a random variable is.
-Imagine we actually have the weight of all control female mice and can load them up to R. In Statistics we refer to this as *the population*.
+Imagine we actually have the weight of all control female mice and can upload them to R. In Statistics, we refer to this as *the population*.
 These are all the control mice available from which we sampled 24.
 Note that in practice we do not have access to the population.
-We have a special data set that we're using here to illustrate concepts.
+We have a special data set that we are using here to illustrate concepts.

-Read in the data, either from your home directory or from dagdata:
+Read in the data either from your home directory or from dagdata:

 ```r
 library(downloader)